acorn-io/mongodb-atlas/README.md

 In this very early version each cluster created by the service has the following characteristics, they are currently hardcoded but will soon become service's arguments:

+Default values are:

 - cloud provider: AWS
 - region: US_EAST_1
 - tier: M0
+- dbName: mydb
+- dbVersion: 6.0
+- diskSizeGB: 10 // For M10+ clusters.

+If you set any of the following arguments, the service Acorn will not manage the resource.

+- clusterName
+- dbUser
+- dbAdminUser

+See below for more details setting these values.

 Notes: